alexbfree/thesis/src/chapter-3.md

 | Case Study One | 2 x Group Design Workshop for Staff | 1B | 2 x 2 hours | 36 support workers & related staff | Selected by Local Authority Care Services |
 | Case Study One | 1 x Combined Staff and Parents Group Design Workshop | 2 | 1 x 2 hours | 3 support workers and 4 parents from supported families | Selected by Local Authority Care Services |

-Table: Table 3.1 - Context One (Civic Data & Early Help): Participants involved in  research activities leading into Case Study One.{#table-3.1}
+Table: Table 3.1 - Context One (Civic Data & Early Help): Participants involved in Research Activities leading into Case Study One.

 Tables [3.1](#table-3.1) and [3.2](#table-3.2) summarise the participants involved in this research.
 In Case Study One, recruitment was initially attempted using posters placed in local libraries [Figure 3.13](#figure-3.13) below.
 When this approach was unsuccessful, participants were successfully recruited with the assistance of a local community centre, which allowed me to visit a community social meeting and talk to residents about my study.
 This community was located in a low income area that was known to include a number of supported families; this was chosen with a view to reaching a similar population as SILVER.